bregman-arie/devops-exercises/topics/kubernetes/README.md

 <summary>How many containers can a pod contain?</summary><br><b>

 A pod can include multiple containers but in most cases it would probably be one container per pod.

+There are some patterns where it makes to run more than one container like the "side-car" pattern where you might want to perform logging or some other operation that is executed by another container running with your app container in the same Pod.
 </b></details>

 <details>